roc-lang/roc/editor/editor-ideas.md

 - It's nice to enhance the feeling of reward after completing a task, this increases motivation.
 - Great for tutorials and the first run of the editor.
 - Suggestions of occasions for positive feedback:
-    - Being able to compile succesfully after starting out with more than X errors.
+    - Being able to compile successfully after starting out with more than X errors.
     - Making a test succeed after repeated failures.
 - Positive feedback could be delivered with messages and/or animations.
 Animations could be with fireworks, flying roc logo birds, sounds...
 - The intensity of the message/animation could be increased based on the duration/difficulty of the task.